-You can register via the Companies House website for £15, or through a variety of incorporation websites.
-Some accountants will even cover the cost for you, as part of their limited company accounting packages.
+You can register via the Companies House website for £12, or through a variety of incorporation websites.
+Some accountants will even cover the cost for you as part of limited company accounting packages.

 When incorporating you’ll need to provide Companies House with the residential address of each director, or a 'service address' if you’re keen to keep your details off the public register.
-You’ll need to provide your registered company address and statement of capital – a description of the share structure of your new limited company.
+You’ll need to provide your registered company address and statement of capital, which is a description of the share structure of your new limited company.

 Read more about registering with Companies House.

 This article was updated on 18 November 2021.